SystemsApproach/sdn/arch.rst

     the end hosts and the Virtual Machines (VMs) they host.

 This perspective highlights two important aspects of the system.
-The first re-enforces the point we’ve been making: that the Network OS (e.g., ONOS) is network-wide, while the Switch OS (e.g., Stratum) is per-switch.
+The first re-enforces the point we've been making: that the Network OS (e.g., ONOS) is network-wide, while the Switch OS (e.g., Stratum) is per-switch.